Lewis-Clark State College Library

 Curriculum emphasis in geology includes environmental earth science; historical geology; geology of Idaho and the Pacific Northwest; earth materials including mineralogy, sedimentary rocks, geochemistry of weathering & soil formation, ore mineralogy, geologic mapping; hydrogeology; earth surface processes including tectonics, fluvial & glacial geomorphology, quaternary geology; structural geology; and special topics in geology.

-Coursework in history at LCSC includes history of civilization; U.S. history; Native American history; Nez Perce tribe history; Africa and the world; history of Idaho, the Pacific Northwest, and the American West; history of social welfare in the U.S.; U.S. and Pacific Rim affairs; American foreign policy; and the history of Europe.
+Coursework in history at LCSC includes history of civilization; U.S. history; Native American history; Nez Perce tribe history; Africa and the world; history of Idaho, the Pacific Northwest, and the American West; American women’s history; U.S. popular culture; history of social welfare in the U.S.; U.S. and Pacific Rim affairs; American foreign policy; history of Latin America; and the history of Europe.

 The primary curriculum emphasis includes the legal assistant & paralegal programs.
 Collection areas also include general law; public law; law of the United States; and Idaho state law.